alexws54tk/dailypush/README.md

 # Daily GitHub push

-If you want to appear that you ar..very active user in GitHub then this is the rigth tool for you created by toxtli.
+If you want to appear that you are very active user in GitHub then this is the rigth tool for you created by toxtli.

 Execute the following commands: